rbind/njtierney.com/content/about.md

 This website exists so I can write about what I do and engage in dialogue with statisticians, programmers, and whoever else is interested.

-I am a keen rock climber and enjoy being involved in the climbing community.
+I am a keen outdoors person, and love hiking and rock climbing.
 Over the past years I have MC'd at national and state level climbing competitions, here is a photo of me MCing at the Australian national lead climbing championships in 2015 in Brisbane.

 ![photo of me MCing at the National Lead Climbing Competition](https://njtierney.updog.co/img/njt-headshot-climb.png)